B2B marketers, take note: video is here to stay.

 Social media channels will continue to favor video by making it more visible in feeds, since it tends to outperform static posts.
 This gives businesses the opportunity to be creative and find new ways to stand out digitally.

-When planning to maximize the ROI of your videos, first define the metrics you want to move and make a solid plan to track it.
+When planning to maximize the video’s ROI, first define the metrics you want to move and make a solid plan to track it.
 To determine the ROI video produces depends on your organization’s needs, goals, and budget.

 Whether it is to drive more subscribers, leads, or sales, let’s dive into video formats commonly used by companies to help sell more.